andikisare/imgmarker/docs/source/start/controls.rst

 Controls
 ======================

 Currently, there is no functionality for modifying the controls.
-Below is a table of the controls, which is also visible through **Help > Instructions**.
+Below is a table of the controls.

 .. list-table::
    :widths: 50 50